stackbit/sourcebit-target-next/README.md

 ## Sourcebit Configuration

-The plugin configured with two options - `pageTypes` and `propsMap`:
+The plugin is configured with two options - `pageTypes` and `propsMap`:

 `sourcebit.js`:
 ```js